confetti-framework/docs/container.md

 <a name="binding-interfaces-to-implementations"></a>
 ### Binding Interfaces To Implementations

 A very powerful feature of the service container is its ability to bind an interface to a given implementation.
-For example, let's assume we have an `EventPusher` interface and a `RedisEventPusher` implementation.
-Once we have coded our `RedisEventPusher` implementation of this interface, we can register it with the service container like so:
+For example, let's assume we have an `contract.EventPusher` interface and a `redis.EventPusher` implementation.
+Once we have coded our `redis.EventPusher` implementation of this interface, we can register it with the service container like so:

-    $this->app->bind(
-        'App\Contracts\EventPusher',
-        'App\Services\RedisEventPusher'
-    );
+	app.Bind(
+		(*contract.EventPusher)(nil),
+		redis.EventPusher{},
+	)

-This statement tells the container that it should inject the `RedisEventPusher` when a class needs an implementation of `EventPusher`.
-Now we can type-hint the `EventPusher` interface in a constructor, or any other location where dependencies are injected by the service container:
+This statement tells the container that it should inject the `redis.EventPusher` when a struct needs an implementation of `contract.EventPusher`.
+Now we can type-hint the `contract.EventPusher` interface in a constructor, or any other location where dependencies are injected by the service container:

-    use App\Contracts\EventPusher;

-    /**
-     * Create a new class instance.
-     *
-     * @param  EventPusher  $pusher
-     * @return void
-     */
-    public function __construct(EventPusher $pusher)
-    {
-        $this->pusher = $pusher;
-    }
+	eventPusher := app.Make((*contract.EventPusher)(nil))(contract.EventPusher)

 <a name="contextual-binding"></a>
 ### Contextual Binding

-Sometimes you may have two classes that utilize the same interface, but you wish to inject different implementations into each class.
-For example, two controllers may depend on different implementations of the `Illuminate\Contracts
+Sometimes you may have two structures that utilize the same interface, but you wish to inject different implementations into each struct.
+For example, two controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
- \Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
 Lanvard provides a simple, fluent interface for defining this behavior:

     use App\Http\Controllers\PhotoController;
     use App\Http\Controllers\UploadController;